SS-S3/Chitragupta/README.md

-# Personal_Website
+# Inventory_management
+Web application for inventory management
-Personal website made using flask and bootstrap
+This is made using Flask